anberger/chatty/readme.md

 **Chatty**

 Chatty is a small example for building applications with Meteor 1.3, React and Webpack.
-For installation use the following instruction:
+Use the following instruction to install the application:

 _Make sure that you have installed Meteor and Node first._